xyzshantaram/cyblog/README.md

 - `-E`, `--exclude-dir`: Don't process any directories or children of those directories that have the given dirname.
 Use exclude-dir one time for each directory you want to exclude.
 - `-f`, `--force`: Overwrites the destination path if it exists.
 - `-o`, `--output`: The name of the output directory or file.
+- `-p`, `--plug`: add a link to Cyblog in the footer of the page to show your support.
+Will always be opt-in.
 - `-r`, `--convert-readmes`: Convert files named `README.md` to `index.html`.
 Useful for converting GitHub repos.
   If this is not supplied, Cyblog will use a name from:
   - `SOURCEFILE-dist.html` (in case of a file)